 Schedule a TMS Appointment Today

-CBH serves patients in Washington, DC, Northern Virginia and Maryland.
+CBH serves patients in or near Washington, D.C., Northern Virginia and Maryland.
 Our multidisciplinary team provides quality care in a compassionate environment.
-We have two live offices in Arlington, VA, and Bethesda, MD.
-Check back in the future for more information about our new practice.
+We have an office in Arlington, Va., and one in Bethesda, Md.

 We provide a team of child and general psychiatrists, licensed therapists and psychiatric nurse practitioners to help patients with mental health concerns.
 We work with many adults, young adults, adolescents and children.
 Our providers have extensive education and training, and we make it a priority to provide a supportive and positive environment for all our patients.
 You can feel safe in our compassionate setting and find treatment options that will fit your individual needs.

 Our providers have experience treating a variety of mental health concerns.
 Each individual has their own unique brain, so we provide a truly customized treatment plan tailored specifically for you and your specific needs.
 Along with TMS therapy, we also offer services like:

 - Medication management

 We aim to help you enjoy a more satisfying and fulfilling life.
 You can feel confident we will do everything possible to ensure you’re comfortable when you step foot into our offices.
 To schedule an appointment, contact our Arlington or Bethesda office using our online form or give us a call to discuss your TMS needs.